ePrivacy Regulation 2022

 Originally, it was planned that ePrivacy and the GDPR would take effect at the same time.
 This plan has long since been abandoned.
 For years, the EU member states haven’t been able to agree on a common policy.
 But there is hope.
 In February 2021, the EU Council of Ministers agreed on a common version – the starting signal for the so-called trialogue.
 This means that current representatives of the three bodies involved in the EU legislative process, i.e., the EU Commission, Parliament and Council of Ministers, are negotiating with each other.

 Since a year-long transition period is also predicted for the ePrivacy Regulation, there won’t be any need to reckon with an immediate implementation of the draft signed off by all participating countries.
 To which extent the draft will still be changed can’t yet be predicted.
 However, it’s fairly likely that this won’t remain as the final version.
 For 2022, France will assume the Council Presidency, taking over from Portugal and Germany, whose proposals failed.

 Criticism of the draft

-Cuts made by an ePrivacy regulation such as the one currently under negotiation affect operators of internet services and the online marketing industry, in particular (in addition to citizens whose privacy is to be protected).
+Cuts made by an ePrivacy Regulation such as the one currently under negotiation affect operators of internet services and the online marketing industry, in particular (in addition to citizens whose privacy is to be protected).
 So, it’s not very surprising that the greatest criticism is drawn from these areas.
-The advertising industry, in particular, finds fault with the EU project.
+The advertising industry finds fault with the EU project.